 The best of these compositions will be orchestrated and played by the musicians.

-Kornél Fekete-Kovács sent the melody that he imagined (the symbol of the virus’s body) to the above mentioned composers.
+Kornél Fekete-Kovács sent the melody that he imagined (the symbol of the virus’s strain) to the above mentioned composers.

 The ten author created a musical context around the melody.
 Thus they have been created a stylistic starting point for the branch that was established by them and called after their names.